 SDB:Basics of partitions, filesystems, mount points

-In this document, the word disk will be used as a generic term for anything that is seen by the system as a disk drive, whether it is a flash device that looks like a disk, an optical drive or a 'real' hard disk, or even a combination of several devices.
+In this document, the word disk will be used as a generic term for anything that is seen by operating systems as a disk drive i.e. a place where they can store and retrieve data perennially — perennially implying the idea of nonvolatility when powering the computer off.
+No matter whether it is a flash device that looks like a disk, an optical drive or a 'real' hard disk, or even a combination of several devices.

-Disks are normally supplied preformatted by the manufacurer.
+Disks are normally supplied formatted by the manufacturer.
 That means that damaged tracks are marked and replacements used, sector numbers are written.
-This is done to interface with the controler hard-/firmware.
+This is done to interface with the controller's hardware and firmware.
 This type of formatting is also known as low-level formatting.

-When it became very apparent that four partitions was not going to be sufficient, a backward-compatible solution was found: make one of the four a special partition, which can hold more partitions.
+When it became very obvious that four partitions were not going to be sufficient, a backwards-compatible solution was found: make one of the four partitions — which were then called primary partitions — a special partition called the extended partition that can hold more partitions — the logical partitions.
 Newer BIOSes (nowadays all BIOSes) know about it.
 Thus we have 3 types of partitions:

 - primary partitions, these are the partitions of old, there can be four of them (numbered 1, 2, 3, 4);

-- secondary partitions, they are created inside the extended partition, their numers are always 5 and higher (the maximum is debatable, but enough for most people).
+- logical partitions — they are created inside the extended partition, their numbers are always 5 and higher (the maximum is debatable, but enough for most people).